cloudevents/spec/cloudevents/primer.md

 the value of `dataschema` attribute should generally change, along with the `type` attribute as described above.

-## CloudEvent Attributes
+## CloudEvent Core Attributes

-This section provides additional background and design points related to some of the CloudEvent attributes.
+This section provides additional background and design points related to some of the CloudEvent core attributes.

 ### id